5cover/psdc/docs/Scratch.md

 Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?

-One think certain, I'm gonna need A LOT of tests.
+One thing certain, I'm gonna need A LOT of tests.

-## VScode extension

-TypeScript wrapper around the AOT binary

-### Features

-#### Psdc wrapper

-- Compile current file
-- Call with arbitrary arguments
-- configuration in settings

-#### Language server

-- Syntax highlighting
-- Error list
-- Autocompletion

-#### Debugger

-- F5 Debug